Postseason softball catching on

 On Saturday, a tough Chatham Glenwood squad came to town, winning 20-1 and 15-0 over the Bulldogs.

+Prior to that, Waterloo picked up a 10-3 win at Jerseyville last Wednesday.
 Samantha Juelfs went 3-for-4 with two RBIs, and Aidan Dintelman went 2-for-4 with three RBIs.

 Waterloo hosted Triad on Tuesday, getting a walk-off home run by Mallory Thompson in the ninth inning to complete a 7-5 comeback win that gave the team a 9-0 record in MVC play.

-In Class 1A, Gibault (9-13) opened New Athens Regional play Monday with a 7-6 win over Valmeyer (2-12).
+In Class 1A, Gibault (9-14) opened New Athens Regional play Monday with a 7-6 win over Valmeyer (2-12).
 The Pirates outhit the Hawks, 9-6, and Gibault players struck out 14 times.
+Ashley Murphy went 2-for-3 with a homer, with Hope Chambers adding two hits and an RBI.

 This past Thursday, Gibault closed its regular season with an 11-0 win over Father McGivney.
 Murphy struck out eight in five innings pitched, with Karina Jerkatis contributing two hits and Sophie Winkeler driving in two runs while scoring three runs.